metal-stack/docs/docs/src/external/firewall-controller/README.md

   namespace: firewall
   name: firewall
 spec:
-  # Interval of reconcilation if nftables rules and network traffic accounting
+  # Interval of reconciliation if nftables rules and network traffic accounting
   interval: 10s
   # Ratelimits specify on which physical interface, which maximum rate of traffic is allowed
   ratelimits: